 *This article was orginally published in the “TTEAM Connections” newsletter.
-While Edie-Jane focuses on horses, this concept applies to all animals, including ourselves!
+While Edie-Jane focuses on horses in the text, this concept applies to all animals, including ourselves!

 It’s commonly accepted by Tellington TTouch® practitioners that when horses show resistance there’s always a reason – or several reasons.
 These reasons can be such things as misunderstanding what the human wants, tension or discomfort, and fear – all of which affect how our horses go, and influence their behaviour.
 It behooves us, if our horse is resistant, to take the time to investigate what’s going on – in his body and relationship to his environment – and to find out what’s behind the problem, rather than jump in to try to correct it.